 - a) Where Additional Residential Units are specifically identified as a permitted use within any Designation in this Plan, they can be either within an existing dwelling, or within an accessory detached building on a residential lot.
-Each specified residential property is permitted to have either an Additional Residential Unit (attached) or an Additional Residential Unit (detached), or one of each. - b) An additional residential unit (attached) that is wholly enclosed anywhere within an existing single detached, semi-detached, and/or townhouse building is permitted, subject to conformity with the following policies: - The Additional Residential Unit (attached) shall only be created and used in accordance with the Zoning By-law; and, - ii.
-The additional residential unit (attached) shall have less gross floor area than the primary dwelling unit's gross floor area. - c) An additional residential unit (detached) is permitted in a detached accessory building or structure on a lot that includes a primary single detached, semi-detached, and/or townhouse building, subject to conformity with the following policies: - i The Additional Residential Unit (detached) shall only be created and used in accordance with the Zoning By-law; - ii.
-A recreational trailer, or a recreational vehicle or a storage/shipping container shall not be utilized as an additional residential unit (detached);
+Each specified residential property is permitted to have either an Additional Residential Unit (attached) or an Additional Residential Unit (detached), or one of each. - b) An additional residential unit (attached) that is wholly enclosed within an existing single detached, semi-detached and/or townhouse building is permitted, subject to conformity with the following policies: - i.
+The Additional Residential Unit (attached) shall only be created and used in accordance with the Zoning By-law; and, - ii.
+The additional residential unit (attached) shall have less gross floor area than the primary dwelling unit's gross floor area. - c) An additional residential unit (detached) is permitted in a detached accessory building or structure on a lot that includes a primary single detached, semi-detached and/or townhouse building, subject to conformity with the following policies: - i The Additional Residential Unit (detached) shall only be created and used in accordance with the Zoning By-law; - ii.

-- iii.
 The creation of the additional residential unit (detached) shall not require a second driveway on the property.
-However, an additional required parking space may be accommodated as a tandem parking space on the lot; - iv.
-Land containing the detached accessory building in which the additional residential unit (detached) is located will be prohibited from being severed from the property; and, - Additional residential units (detached) shall be subject to Site Plan Approval.
-Site Plan Approval may be waived, at the discretion of the Town.
+However, an additional required parking space may be accommodated as a tandem parking space on the lot; and, - iii.
+Land containing the detached accessory building in which the additional residential unit (detached) is located will be prohibited from being severed from the property.

-Additional Residential Units (detached) may be permitted on private servicing, subject to the above-noted provisions plus the issuance of a Certificate of Approval for the sewage disposal system by the Town.
+In areas not serviced by municipal water and sewage disposal, an Additional Residential Unit (detached) may be permitted, subject to the above-noted provisions plus the issuance of a Certificateof Approval for the sewage disposal system by the Town.